Red Crown Tourist Court: Aftermath

-In 1945, the Red Crown complex was purchased by former sheriff Coffey himself, who operated it successfully until 1950.
+In 1945, the Red Crown complex was purchased by former sheriff Coffey, who operated it successfully until 1950.
 "It was a honky tonk place," recalled George Ann Coffey, a cousin.
 "The women would get all dressed up and wear pretty dresses and white gloves.
 The men would drink beer; the women would not!"

-After his turn in the hospitality business, Coffey went on to be elected a presiding judge of Platte County in 1956; today, that office is referred to as county commissioner.
+After being in the hospitality business, Coffey went on to be elected a presiding judge of Platte County in 1956.
+Today, that office is referred to as county commissioner.
 He died in 1964 at age 72, during his first elected term.

-In 1957, an accident knocked down the forecourt awning and damaged the gasoline pumps, then ten years later a fire started in the kitchen and destroyed most of the Tavern.
+In 1957, an accident knocked down the forecourt awning and damaged the gasoline pumps.
+Ten years later a fire started in the kitchen and destroyed most of the tavern.
 What was left standing at the site was stripped and carried off by souvenir hounds.
-Fueled by the renewed interest in the Barrows from the 1967 movie, merchants in Weston actually sold bricks from the building for $1 apiece on the street during the late 1960s.
-However, changing highways ultimately ended the business, as the construction of access roads for the nearby interstate demanded the demolition of the Red Crown and Slim's Castle.
+Fueled by the renewed interest in the Barrows from the 1967 movie, merchants in Weston sold bricks from the building for $1 apiece on the street during the late 1960s.
+Changing highways ultimately ended the business, as the construction of access roads for the nearby interstate demanded the demolition of the Red Crown and Slim's Castle.

-Final demolition of the buildings occurred in 1968, but as recently as 2003, After The Battle Books investigator Marty Black was able to find chunks of brickwork from unidentifiable buildings deep in the thatch on the site.
+Demolition of the buildings occurred in 1968.
+As recently as 2003, an investigator for After the Battle books, Marty Black, was able to find chunks of brickwork from unidentifiable buildings deep in the thatch on the site.

 The area was annexed by the city of Kansas City in 1967 when Kansas City International Airport became the city's main airport.
-In 1999 Farmland Industries built its headquarters slightly northeast of the Red Crown site, in a spot that would have been back behind both the Tavern and the Tourist Court cabins; currently that building is occupied by National Beef Packing Company, LLC.
+In 1999, Farmland Industries built its headquarters slightly northeast of the Red Crown site, in a spot that would have been back behind both the tavern and the tourist court cabins.
+Currently that building is occupied by National Beef Packing Company, LLC.

 In 2011, the Platte County Historical Society installed a historical marker near the site east of where the Red Crown once stood.
 The marker, which is dedicated to the lawmen who participated in the shootout, stands in the far southeastern corner of the WireCo WorldGroup parking lot.